-You and your spouse no longer wish to live together as husband and wife.
-You are both wise to resolve the rights and responsibilities arising from the marriage such as division of assets and debts, parenting time, child support and spousal maintenance (formerly “alimony”) to name a few.
-In Colorado, the parties may decide to file for dissolution of marriage (divorce) or legal separation.
+If you and your spouse no longer wish to live together as husband and wife, it is wise to resolve the rights and responsibilities of marriage.
+These rights and responsibilities can include, division of assets and debts, parenting time, child support and spousal maintenance to name a few.
+In Colorado, couples can file for dissolution of marriage, more commonly known as divorce, OR legal separation.

 Though there are some distinctions between legal separation and dissolution of marriage, either party may seek conversion of the decree of legal separation to a decree of dissolution of marriage after six months have passed from the entry of the decree of legal separation.

-Converting the decree of legal separation into a decree of dissolution requires only legal notice to the other party, informing the other party of the intent to convert the decree of legal separation to a decree of dissolution.
+Converting a separation into a divorce requires legal notice to the other party, informing them of the intent to convert the separation to a divorce.
 Granting the conversion to a decree of dissolution of marriage is automatic, and formally restores a spouse’s prior name (if requested) and changes the status of the spouses’ legal relationship.